SaifBinShahab/SaifWeb/content/_index.md

    - Established a Cyber Security company in Bangladesh to secure businesses and organizations.
    - Conducted business proposal campaigns and created new connections.
    - Conducted content marketing campaign.
-   - Created business portofolio website and necessary documents.
+   - Created business portfolio website and necessary documents.

 - Software Engineer @ Devs Core [2021 - Present]
    - Developed custom OpenWRT firmware for routers with captive portal.
-   - Helped the company double in valuation and raise huge invesments with these projects.
+   - Helped the company more than 2x in valuation and raise huge investments with our projects.
-   - Conducted basic Cyber Security audit and created well documented audit report.
+   - Conducted Cyber Security audit and created well documented audit report.
    - Recovered production server from failure within half an hour, performed database recovery and briefed recovery report.
    - Helped the team with Linux and Windows System Administration.
    - Got "Enthusiastic Developer of the Year" Award and Certificate of Appreciation for outstanding performance.